 Size and Light Requirements

 A fast grower, redbuds can reach 15 – 25 feet in height in approximately 15 years.
-It can be planted in full sun but prefers partial shade.
+They can be planted in full sun but prefer partial shade.

 Plant This Tree

 Find Another Tree

 All the trees in this guide have been selected by Casey Trees and are well adapted to the soil and conditions present in Washington, DC.